PowerShell/PSScriptAnalyzer/RuleDocumentation/UseToExportFieldsInManifest.md

 ## Description

 To improve the performance of module auto-discovery, module manifests should not use wildcards (`'*'`) or null (`$null`) in the following entries:

-* `AliasesToExport`
+- `AliasesToExport`
-* `CmdletsToExport`
+- `CmdletsToExport`
-* `FunctionsToExport`
+- `FunctionsToExport`
-* `VariablesToExport`
+- `VariablesToExport`

-The use of wildcards or null has the potential to cause PowerShell to perform expensive work to analyse a module during module auto-discovery.
+Using wildcards or null has causes PowerShell to perform expensive work to analyze a module during module auto-discovery.

 ## How